-A key emphasis of this section is developing a new philosophy towards the design of major streets in the Uptown - Douglas Corridor (UDC).
+A key emphasis of this section is developing a new philosophy towards the design of major streets in the Uptown-Douglas (UD) area.
 Assessing any potential design changes both within the rights-of-way and to adjacent land uses will require careful consideration of potential impacts to all modes and all ages and abilities.
 By designing for the most vulnerable members of society, we are able to create a comfortable street environment for everyone.
-Key to these changes will be collaboration with the Ministry of Transportation and Infrastructure, who have jurisdiction over many major road rights-of-way.
+Key to these changes will be working in collaboration with the Ministry of Transportation and Infrastructure (MOTI), who have jurisdiction over many major road rights-of-way.

-- 7.1.1 Design all major and collector roads in the UDC to be complete streets that comfortably accommodate walking, cycling, transit and vehicle travel for all ages and abilities. - 7.1.2 Continue to work with the MOTI to implement right-of-way designs on Ministry roads that are complete streets and consistent with the UDC's urban land use context. - 7.1.3 Develop a Memorandum of Understanding with the MOTI which identifies agreed upon design and development approaches that reflect the UDC context and policy directions and provides predictability for future capital projects and improvements required as part of re-development proposals. - Explore options for Saanich to gain control of MOTI owned roads for the purpose of implementing complete street 7.1.4 designs on urban arterial roads. - 7.1.5 Work with MOTI, either through a Memorandum of Understanding or as part of individual proposals, to reduce the required 4.5 metre setbacks from property lines on Ministry roads in order to create a pedestrian-oriented public realm with buildings close to the street. - 7.1.6 Enhance pedestrian conditions at intersections by: - Minimizing pedestrian crossing distances; - Removing right turn islands; - Reducing corner turn radii; - Providing sufficient waiting space at corners; - Improving visibility of pedestrians; and - Implementing designs that consider individuals with mobility challenges.
+- 7.1.1 Design all major and collector roads in the UD area to be complete streets that comfortably accommodate walking, cycling, transit and vehicle travel for all ages and abilities. - 7.1.2 Continue to work with the MOTI to implement the right-of-way designs on Ministry roads that are complete streets and consistent with the UD's urban land use context. - 7.1.3 Develop a Memorandum of Understanding (MOU) with the MOTI which identifies agreed upon design and development approaches that reflect the UD context and policy directions and provides predictability for future capital projects and improvements required as part of re-development proposals. - 7.1.4 Explore options for Saanich to gain control of MOTI owned roads for the purpose of implementing complete street designs on urban arterial roads. - 7.1.5 Work with MOTI, either through an MOU or as part of individual proposals, to reduce the required 4.5 metre setbacks from property lines on Ministry roads in order to create a pedestrian-oriented public realm with buildings close to the street. - 7.1.6 Enhance pedestrian conditions at intersections by: - Minimizing pedestrian crossing distances; - Removing right turn islands; - Reducing corner turn radii; - Providing sufficient waiting space at corners; - Improving visibility of pedestrians; and - Implementing designs that consider individuals with mobility, auditory, and visual challenges.